Software solution to access RS232 devices remotely

 Now go to Device Manager on your computer – the newly created port should be displayed there.
 If it is nowhere to be seen, go back to the setup procedure.

-We discussed two main methods of converting serial devices over network so you can get remote access to them.
-The software solution, as you can see, is more preferable than the hardware.
-RS232 to Ethernet Converter from Eltima seems to be easier to setup and manage, besides it does not require any hardware.
+In this article, we discussed two main methods of converting serial devices over a network, so you can get remote access to them.
+The software solution is more preferable than the hardware.
+RS232 to Ethernet Converter from Eltima seems to be easier to setup and manage, besides it does not require any hardware and additional cords.
+You just need to install the app, and easily get access to your remote computer.
+Choose the serial to Ethernet converter for your own needs, and get all its advantages!